codewars/docs/content/getting-started/solving-kata.md

 # Solving Kata

-After clicking on a link to a kata, you are presented a [kata details (TODO: link to kata details panel doc)]() view with general information about it.
+After clicking on a link to a kata, you are presented with the [kata details (TODO: link to kata details panel doc)]() view with general information about it.
 Read carefully through the description, and if you are ready to face the challenge, click `TRAIN`.

 ## Kata Trainer